camunda-community-hub/zeebe-operator/README.md

 # Zeebe Kubernetes Operator
-The purpose of this component is to facilitate the creation of new Zeebe Clusters and related components.
+The Zeebe Kubernetes Operator was designed to ease the provisioning and monitoring of Zeebe Clusters and related components.
-This is achieved by defining a new Custom Resource Definition for ZeebeCluster and other types.
-This allows us to extend Kubernetes capabilities to now understand about Zeebe Clusters.
+This is achieved by defining a set of Custom Resource Definitions for a ZeebeCluster and other types.
-This component is responsible for understanding and managing ZeebeClusters CRDs.
+This allows us to extend Kubernetes capabilities to now understand how to properly provision, manage and monitor Zeebe Clusters.

 ## Installation
 The Zeebe Kubernetes Operator can be installed using Helm